EECS150/fpga_labs_sp22/lab2/spec/spec.md

 - **VCS** - proprietary, only available on lab machines, fast
 <!-- - **XSIM** - free, bundled with Vivado, somewhat slower -->
 - **Icarus Verilog** - open source, runs on Windows/OSX/Linux, somewhat slower
+- **Your local Vivado on Windows** - In the leftmost column of Vivado, you will find Run Simulation

 They all take in Verilog RTL and a Verilog testbench module and output:
 - A waveform file (.vpd, .vcd, .fst) that plots each signal in the testbench and DUT across time